nihcompmed/COVID-SIRD/README.md

 * `` -B </path/to/SIRD/>`` - Mount your user specific directory.
 * ``</path/to/SIRD>/sird.simg`` - Image to launch.

+### Mac with singularity container on virtual machine

 If you're using remote computing resources you will need to start ssh tunneling to display notebook